 Today’s thematic focus is on the impact of the mining of raw materials on indigenous peoples and minorities, the restriction of their rights in different regions of the world and the fight against impunity.

-STP Switzerland is a member of STP International, which also includes the STP country sections Germany, Austria, South Tyrol, Bosnia-Herzegovina and Kurdistan/Northern Iraq.
+STP Switzerland is a member of STP International, which also includes the STP country sections Germany, South Tyrol and Bosnia-Herzegovina.
 Through this network, the STP has access to international organizations such as the UN, the Council of Europe and the European Union.